Characteristic cycle and wild ramification for nearby cycles of \'etale sheaves: Bound for the wild ramification of nearby cycles

-Conversely, suppose that $r$ is a nearby slope for $\sF$ with respect to $f$ at $x$.
-Then, there exists an integer $i$ and a locally constant and constructible sheaf of $\Lambda$-modules $\mathscr N$ on $\eta$ with pure logarithmic slope $r$ such that
+If $s$ is not a nearby slope of $\sF$ with respect to $f$ at $x$, then $(M\otimes_{\Lambda}N )^P=0$ for every $N$ as above.
+Then, lemma \ref{added_referee_lemma} $(2)$ implies that $s$ is not a logarithmic slope for $M$.
+Conversely, suppose that $s$ is not a logarithmic slope of $M$.
+Then, lemma \ref{added_referee_lemma} $(2)$ implies that the left hand side of \eqref{big_equality} vanishes for every locally constant and constructible sheaf of $\Lambda$-modules $\sN$ on $\eta$ with pure logarithmic slope $s$.
+Hence, $s$ is not a nearby slope of $\sF$ with respect to $f$ at $x$.
+This finishes the proof of corollary \ref{tncls}. \end{proof}